Planning

 In February 2012, the NIC Board of Trustees approved the mission, vision and values statements that were developed by the LRVP.

-Following the LRVP process, and under the direction of the board, a Strategic Planning Steering Committee convened to develop a new strategic plan framework document.
-This framework document was created for use on campus as well as submissions to the State.
+Following the LRVP process, and under the direction of the board, a Strategic Planning Steering Committee convened to develop a new strategic plan framework document for use on campus and for submissions to the state.

-In the summer of 2018, a subcommittee of the Cultivate planning team reviewed the SWOT analysis and Environmental Scan to inform the creation of a framework for an Integrated Strategic Plan.
-This framework connects to the college’s Core Themes, provides for alignment among and with the various master plans, and allows for direction when determining new action items within the categories.
-Implementation Teams are charged with identifying and assessing potential action items within the framework.
-The Board of Trustees voted to endorse changes to the Integrated Strategic Plan on January 15, 2020.
+In the summer of 2018, a subcommittee of the Cultivate Planning Team reviewed the SWOT – strengths, weaknesses, opportunities and threats – analysis and Environmental Scan to inform the creation of a framework for an Integrated Strategic Plan.
+This framework connects to the college’s Core Themes, provides for alignment among and with the various master plans and allows for direction when determining new action items within the categories.
+Implementation teams are charged with identifying and assessing potential action items within the framework.
+The NIC Board of Trustees voted to endorse changes to the Integrated Strategic Plan on Jan.
+15, 2020.

 Improving Institutional Effectiveness